 Upload two files

-one is the item details that will contain all the items used to manufacture each of the pens as demonstrated below:
+One is the item details that will contain all the items used to manufacture each of the pens as demonstrated below.
+This was modified based on a minimum requirement for the columns that must be provided since the code uses column names as a reference to find the applicable data.

 The other will be the cost and schedule profile.
 This would traditionally be created based on a demand schedule, the item details, and bill of material, but due to the complexity of the project we will assume that was done through a SQL database and will use a sample dataset as the output.
-An example of these datasets is below:
+An example of these datasets is below.
+This was modified based on a minimum requirement for the columns that must be provided since the code uses column names as a reference to find the applicable data.

 Modify Item Details